What is the cost of the program?

 Do I need a bachelor’s degree in a specific field or subject to qualify as a candidate for MAT?

 No, you do not need to have specific undergraduate degree.
-We will accept students with a variety of bachelor’s degrees, however, if you wanted to pursue state certification, there may be additional courses depending on your undergraduate background and desired certification.
+We will accept students with a variety of bachelor’s degrees.

 Is there advanced standing for Templeton alumni?